Economic Substance in the British Virgin Islands

-Economic Substance legislation in the British Virgin Islands requires certain entities that are incorporated or registered in the British Virgin Islands, and which conduct one or more of a setlist of relevant activities, to comply with local substance requirements known as ‘economic substance’.
-The legislation follows closely the approach taken by the Crown Dependencies of the UK (Jersey, Guernsey and the Isle of Man) and the other UK Overseas Territories including Bermuda and the Cayman Islands.
+Economic Substance legislation in the British Virgin Islands requires certain entities incorporated or registered in the British Virgin Islands and which conduct one or more of a set list of relevant activities to comply with local substance requirements known as ‘economic substance’.
+The legislation closely follows the approach taken by the Crown Dependencies of the UK (Jersey, Guernsey and the Isle of Man) and the other UK Overseas Territories, including Bermuda and the Cayman Islands.

-The following specifically defined activities are considered relevant activities and relevant entities must comply with the economic substance rules in the relevant jurisdiction.
-In order to help you to determine whether or not your entities are required to comply with economic substance requirements, our expert team of lawyers has developed an online classification solution, which users can access at their convenience for a flat fee.
+The following defined activities are considered relevant activities, and relevant entities must comply with the economic substance rules in the applicable jurisdiction.
+To help you to determine whether or not your entities are required to comply with economic substance requirements, our expert team of lawyers has developed an online classification solution, which users can access at their convenience for a flat fee.

 Establishing substance in the BVI

-If you manage or own an entity that may be affected by substance rules based on the nature of its operations, please contact one of the key contacts below.
+If you manage or own an entity that may be affected by substance rules based on the nature of its operations, please get in touch with one of the key contacts below.